NCAS-CMS/cf-python/README.md

 cf-python
 =========

-The Python cf package is an Earth science data analysis library that is built on a complete implementation of the CF data model
+The Python `cf` package is an Earth Science data analysis library that is built on a complete implementation of the CF data model.

 Documentation